whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/essential-linux-commands916-revision-v1-essential-linux-commands.md

 permalink: '/?p=917'
 ---

+# essential-linux-commands916-revision-v1-essential-linux-commands

-## To anyone getting started with Linux, check out these commands and make your life easier!
+## To Anyone Getting Started with Linux, Check out These Commands and Make Your Life Easier

 ![](https://miro.medium.com/max/700/1*Y7550RGvIbLZDjUktNG26A.png)